コンテンツにスキップ

 Oe Hiromoto was originally a lower-ranking aristocrat in Kyoto, but his older brother Nakahara, who was also one of the 13 senior retainers,

-Through his connection with Chikano, he went down to Kamakura.
-He was appointed as betto (chief) of the Mandokoro, which was responsible for administration, and is said to have made great contributions in negotiating with the Imperial Court and building political structures.
-Among his most notable achievements were "establishing shugo and jito throughout the country" and "insisting on the swift dispatch of troops to Kyoto and putting down the Jokyu War, despite the prevailing opinion that the situation should be waited and seen."
-From these and other points of view, we can see that Oe Hiromoto was a man of great foresight and an excellent ability to read the trends of the times.
+Through connections with Chikayoshi, he traveled to Kamakura.
+He was appointed as betto (chief) of the administrative office, and is said to have made great contributions to negotiating with the Imperial Court and building political structures.
+His most notable achievements were "establishing shugo and jito positions throughout the country" and "insisting on the swift dispatch of troops to Kyoto and the suppression of the Jokyu War, despite the prevailing opinion that the situation should be waited and seen."
+These are examples of Oe Hiromoto's foresight and ability to read the trends of the times.

-About 200 meters east of Tsurugaoka Hachimangu Shrine, nearby are the graves of Minamoto no Yoritomo and Hojo Yoshitoki (the remains of the Hokkedo Hall), and at the back of Yoshitoki's grave, up a steep staircase, you will find the grave of Oe Hiromoto.
-Oe Hiromoto is said to have died at the age of 78 in 1225, and while many powerful vassals were wiped out at the time, he lived out his natural lifespan and is buried close to the graves of the Kamakura Shogun and the second regent, which shows how powerful he was at the time.
+About 200 meters east of Tsurugaoka Hachimangu Shrine are the graves of Minamoto no Yoritomo and Hojo Yoshitoki (the remains of the Hokkedo Hall), and at the back of Yoshitoki's grave, up a steep staircase, you'll find the grave of Oe Hiromoto.
+Oe Hiromoto is said to have died at the age of 78 in 1225, and while many powerful vassals were wiped out at the time, he lived out his natural lifespan and is buried close to the graves of the Kamakura Shogun and the second regent, which shows how powerful Oe Hiromoto was at the time.

 Grave of Oe Hiromoto 📍2-7-9 Nishimikado, Kamakura City, Kanagawa Prefecture